leeroydon1994/TECHTOK/README.md

 # TECHTOK

 A tech stock info site for beginners.
-Membership only.

 Start thinking and researching stocks.
 Simply Technically.